Apple CEO met China Mobile head, discussed cooperation

 Any deal between China Mobile and Apple, combined with the Chinese government issuing 4G licenses later this year, could turn around both companies' fortunes with wider product distribution and faster Internet speeds attracting new smartphone adopters.

-Fewer than a fifth of China Mobile's customers have adopted 3G, lagging rivals China Unicom's 38 percent and China Telecom Corp's 50 percent, according to data from the three carriers.
+Fewer than a fifth of China Mobile's customers have adopted 3G, lagging rivals China Unicom's (0762.HK) 38 percent and China Telecom Corp's (0728.HK) 50 percent, according to data from the three carriers.

 Analysts say China Mobile would attract higher-end 3G users if it strikes a deal to carry Apple's iPhone even though China Mobile's homegrown 3G technology - TD-SCDMA - is inferior to that offered by China Unicom and China Telecom, which is based on international 3G standards.